 Dealing with the Past

-Among the most debilitating challenges confronting societies in the aftermath of violent conflict is what to do with the devastation caused by gross violations of human rights.
-History holds countless examples of societies that sought to ignore these atrocities – to simply forget such acts, perpetrated in the madness and mayhem of violence – only to find themselves caught in a spiral of endlessly re-escalating violence.
-Long after a formal peace has been declared, victims, especially, feel the lingering impact of the war – relentless in its demand for answers, in the damage caused, and in government’s lack of accountability, delivery of reparations, or even willingness to recognize their suffering.
-Dealing with the Past (DwP) comprises a suite of innovative strategies for tackling this problem – by responding with transformative, humane policies to the needs of those victimized, by confronting perpetrators, by reforming laws, public institutions and the culture within government, by creating a shared understanding of the history, and by celebrating the life that remains, with all its learnings, among those who have survived.
-DwP is about enabling transformation that can make comprehensive transition out of violence a reality.
+Among the most daunting challenges facing societies emerging from violent conflict is what to do with the gross violations of human rights committed during the conflict.
+History holds countless examples of societies that sought to ignore such atrocities only to be confronted by continual re-escalation.
+Long after a formal peace has been declared, victims especially may feel the impact of the war still raging – relentless in its demand for answers, in the damage caused, in the absence of acknowledgement, accountability, reparation, or even change.
+Dealing with the Past (DwP) comprises creative strategies capable of shifting this – it is about enabling social transformation and making comprehensive transition out of violence a reality.

 To apply for the course, please click on the button.
 Apply now